kartik5858/Assignment-2/README.md

 # Assignment-2
-It is about game modification
+It is about game modification.
+Modification Done-
+1.Score system
+2.Introduced lives
+3.Difficulty levels